Regarding the Coronavirus and Congregation Neveh Shalom

 Grab your lunch and do a bit of interactive learning with Rabbi Eve.
-Topics will include: “Public Health, Plagues and COVID-19”, Passover learning and more.
 Have a topic to suggest?
 Email Rabbi Eve at firstname.lastname@example.org.
-Join Zoom Meeting. https://zoom.us/j/964066846 (not happening on April 9 due to Pesach)
+Click here to join Zoom at the appointed time.

-Foundation school is following direction from the Governor of Oregon to close our school Monday, March 16 through April 28.
+Foundation school is following directions from the Governor of Oregon to close our school through the end of this school year.
 Please contact Director Leah Conley with questions.

-ALIYAH and Tichon programs are moving to online gatherings!
+All ALIYAH and Tichon programs are meeting as online gatherings.
 See weekly ALIYAH emails for details or contact Mel Berwin.

 All Beginning Hebrew and Machon Ivrit classes are being held as virtual meetings.
 Please be in touch with Mel Berwin for more information.